If you have any questions regarding the curriculum we teach please contact the school directly.

-Learning should be fun, relevant and equip children with the basic skills they need to be successful in life.
+Learning should be fun, relevant and equip children with the skills and knowledge that they need to be successful in life.
 This is what we believe.
-Every morning at school the children will receive tuition in maths, writing and reading skills.
+Every morning at school the children will receive tuition in maths, writing and reading.
 We also run daily phonic groups for children who need it.
 Our afternoons are taken up with lessons that cover all the other subject areas. some of these are taught through themes or topics, some as discrete stand alone subjects.
 Science is an important curriculum area which is why it is taught outside of topic lessons largely but thematically where it fits well.
 History, art, geography and design technology lend themselves well to a thematic approach, where for instance a child under the umbrella of a topic on the USA may learn about the geography of the states, produce their own graffiti art, explore key historical events and design travel agents posters promoting each state.
 Music is currently taught largely via the Music Express program, although it can also lend itself to themes.
 The school supports music by providing a year long free programme of percussion tuition in Year 4 delivered by Wigan Music Services.
 The school has a long tradition of excellent singing and involvement in performance, for example Young Voices concerts in Manchester.
 In Key Stage 2 children are supported by their teachers and specialists to enjoy the French language and the culture of France.